bunkerity/bunkerweb-plugins/crowdsec/README.md

 ```

 ## Kubernetes

+> [!WARNING]
+> Keep in mind that the helm chart is still in beta and may not be stable.

 The recommended way of installing CrowdSec in your Kubernetes cluster is by using their official [helm chart](https://github.com/crowdsecurity/helm-charts).
 You will find a tutorial [here](https://crowdsec.net/blog/kubernetes-crowdsec-integration/) for more information.
 By doing so, a syslog service is no more mandatory because agents will forward BunkerWeb logs to the CS API.